Gchethankumar/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

 ### RESULTS

-Thus, implementation of SR , JK , D and T flipflops using nand gates are done sucessfully.
+Thus, The implementation of SR , JK , D and T flipflops using nand gates are done sucessfully.